pantrypoints/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-19.md

 <sup>6</sup> He went up and down among the lions, he became a young lion, and learned to catch the prey, [and]
 devoured men.

-<sup>7</sup> And he knew their desolate palaces, and he laid waste their cities; and the land was desolate, and
-the fulness thereof, by the noise of his roaring.
+<sup>7</sup> He knew their desolate palaces, and he laid waste their cities; and the land was desolate, and the fulness thereof, by the noise of his roaring.

-8} Then the nations set against him on every side from the provinces, and spread their net over him: he was taken in their pit.
+<sup>8</sup> Then the nations set against him on every side from the provinces, and spread their net over him: he was taken in their pit.

 <sup>9</sup> They put him in ward in chains, and brought him to the king of Babylon: they brought him into holds, that his voice should no more be heard upon the mountains of Israel.